mmlacak/crochess/docs/source/libcc/ccchecks.rst

     Function checks if a moving piece can capture encountered piece.

+    All pieces that can capture also use momentum for movement.
+    Momentum is not checked because capture can be done with no momentum.

     :param moving: A moving piece.
     :param encounter: An encountered piece.
     :returns: :c:data:`true` if encountered piece can be captured, :c:data:`false` otherwise.